-Figure 2 already indicates suggests that both heat and freshwater fluxes drive SSH variability, in particular in the region of the SPCZsouthwestern tropical Pacific.
+Figure 2 already indicates that both heat and freshwater fluxes drive SSH variability in particular in the region of the SPCZ.
 We investigate this further by decomposing SSH from O025-B90 into their thermosteric and halosteric parts again.
-Figure 6 shows this decomposition for SSH anomalies in the southwestern and eastern tropical Pacific.
-In the southwestern domain (Fig. 6a) steric SSH is influenced in equal parts by halosteric and thermosteric contributions.
-Correlation coefficients are 0.62 and 0.48 (both significant on a 99% confidence interval) respectively, and from the beginning of the simulation until approximately 1990, after which the variability of thermosteric component decreases both components has a similar amplitude.
-However, thermosteric SSH variability decreases after 1990 by more than 20% (SD drops from 75 cm to 59 cm 0.75 cm to 0.59 cm and a moving window calculation yields a linear decline of SD 0.1 cm per

-10 years that starts around 1985; Not shown) and steric SSH is subsequently primarily controlled by halosteric SSH (SD of 0.76 cm throughout the integration period).
-Steric SSH in the eastern equatorial Pacific is almost exclusively governed by thermosteric SSH with correlation coefficients of 0.89 (significant on a 99% confidence interval).
+Figure 5 shows this decomposition for SSH anomalies in the southwestern and eastern tropical Pacific.
+In the southwestern domain (Fig. 5a) steric SSH is influenced in equal parts by halosteric and thermosteric contributions from the beginning of the simulation until approximately 1990, after which the variability of thermosteric component decreases by more than 20% (SD drops from 135 75 cm to 59 cm) and steric SSH is subsequently primarily controlled by halosteric SSH (SD of 0.76 cm throughout the integration period).
+Steric SSH in the eastern equatorial Pacific is almost exclusively governed by thermosteric SSH.
 While its variability is also smaller during the later part of the simulation, the decrease is not as drastic as in the western box (SD reduces from 71 cm to 63 cm).
-Halosteric SSH shows no significant correlations (on a 99% confidence interval) and only minor contributions, in particular during El Niño events (e.g. the 1997/98 El Niño; SD of halosteric SSH increases from 20 cm to 25 0.20 cm to 0.25 cm between the two periods, which is due to this strong El Niño event).
+Halosteric SSH shows only minor contributions, in particular during El Niño events (e.g. the 1997/98 140 El Niño; SD of halosteric SSH increases from 20 cm to 25 cm between the two periods, which is due to this strong El Niño event).

 The effect of buoyancy fluxes on SSH variability is uniform across the zonal extent of the tropical Pacific.
-This is in particular true south of the equator and explains the opposite effect of buoyancy fluxes (i.e. damping in the west and amplification in the east) on the wind stress driven zonal dipole structure.
-Figure 7 shows the temporal evolution of SSH along a zonal section at 10° S. The dipole structure in thermosteric SSH is clearly visible in O025-HC and O025-W90 (Fig. 7a, b, d, e) whereas the effect of halosteric SSH in the same experiments is limited to the central and western part of the region (Fig. 7c, f).
+This is in particular true south of the equator and explains the opposite effect of buoyancy fluxes (i.e. damping in the west and amplification in 145 the east) on the wind stress driven zonal dipole structure.
+Figure 6 shows the temporal evolution of SSH along a zonal section at 10° S. The dipole structure in thermosteric SSH is clearly visible in O025-HC and O025-W90 (Fig. 6a,b,d,e) whereas the effect of halosteric SSH in the same experiments is limited to the central and western part of the region (Fig. 6c,f).
 Its compensating effect, related to the adiabatic advection of warm and saline surface waters, is clearly visible.
 Negative SSH anomalies dominate in the western part of the area during the negative PDO phase in the 1980s and 90s and are caused by thermosteric anomalies.
 Positive halosteric anomalies act to increase SSH.
-SSH anomalies in O025-B90 show a zonally uniform structure across the basin (Fig.g-j), i.e., their effect on the western and eastern poles of the wind stress driven, thermosteric dipole is exactly opposite.
+SSH anomalies in O025-B90 show a zonally uniform structure 150 across the basin (Fig.g-j), i.e their effect on the western and eastern poles of the wind stress driven, thermosteric dipole is exactly opposite.
 Maximum anomalies are located between 200° E and 220° E and are more pronounced in the western than in the eastern part of the area.
-The relative importance of buoyancy fluxes is highest for halosteric SSH, where amplitudes driven by momentum and buoyancy fluxes are comparable in magnitude (compare Fig 7f and i).
+The relative importance of buoyancy fluxes is highest for halosteric SSH, where amplitudes driven by momentum and buoyancy fluxes are comparable in magnitude (compare Fig 6f and i).

-Our set of experiments specifically suggests that buoyancy-forced SSH variability in the tropical Pacific is relevant on interannual to decadal timescales (Fig. 2 and 5).
-Since the early 1990s, buoyancy flux driven SSH in the southwestern tropical Pacific is mostly controlled by halosteric effects, with the strongest signals emerging during El Niño or La Niña events (Fig. 6).
+Our set of experiments specifically suggests that buoyancy-forced SSH variability in the tropical Pacific is relevant on interannual to decadal timescales.
+Since the early 1990s buoyancy flux driven SSH in the southwestern tropical Pacific is mostly controlled by halosteric effects with the strongest signals emerging during El Niño or La Niña events.
 In order to obtain insight into the mechanism by which halosteric SSH anomalies are triggered by buoyancy fluxes, how they spread zonally and how they interact with the wind driven SSH anomalies during ENSO events, we examine the particularly strong El Niño event in 1997/98.